mohaynes97/frequent_interesting_words/adrs/keyword_extraction_algorithm.md

 Performance is also not thoroughly investigated as there are no SLA's associated with the exercise, however it can be taken as a secondary criteria.

-The scripts for carrying out the tests are archived as ****, if any further clarification is needed
+The scripts for carrying out the tests are archived as kwyword_extraction_algorithm.tar.gz if any further clarification is needed

 ## Results